steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

                 Create using the Canvas image of the last generated Mesh.

         Place sample projects into a single project?

+    Do API requests have a different form of authorization than Ux?
+        Postman Ux requests fail when API requests succeed.

+    What is the role of TSingleGetModel?

     Upload

+    Add an alternative Details route.
+        {controller}/{id} = {controller}/Details/{id}

     Test new user creation.
         52oCTRbyDVifvQTiSdyn0mkrXwhMiTEe